sendyma/MedCure/README.md

 # MedCure: Medical Data Curation for Efficient Vision-Language Pretraining

-MedCure pre-trains a CLIP-style chest X-ray (CXR) model while it selects its own training data.
+MedCure pre-trains a CLIP-style medical foundation model while it selects its own training data.
 Instead of filtering the corpus offline, the first epoch scores every batch with a **graph-density** criterion, trains on the informative fraction it keeps, and then freezes that subset.
 Every later epoch trains